Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 As shown in Table~\ref{tab:rq-inspection}, \approach achieves a precision ranging from \numrange{\MissPLow}{\MissPHigh} and a recall from \numrange{\MissRLow}{\MissRHigh} when detecting missing information types on the new test set.
-For T1 to T4, \approach identifies between 80\% and 90\% of the missing information types.
-The recall value of T5 is low.
-We speculate that this is caused by the high number of sentences (on average, 47.3) in the training set that are related to T5: many of the annotated sentences may discuss the general background of T5 instead of its core investment information.
+For T1 to T4, \approach identifies between 70\% and 90\% of the missing information types.
+In contrast, the recall value of T5 is low.
+We speculate that this is caused by the high number of sentences (on average, 36.4) in the training set that are related to T5: many of the annotated sentences may discuss the general background of T5 instead of its core investment information.
 When using such general sentences to analyze a new prospectus, \approach could wrongly consider similar sentences in other locations as related; hence no warning of missing information types is reported.
 Regarding precision, on average 84\% of the reported missing information types are correct.

-\emph{The answer to RQ4 is that \approach detects 80\% of the missing information types with an average precision value of {\MissPAvg}, which is a first significant step towards semi-automated financial documents compliance checking.}
+\emph{The answer to RQ5 is that \approach detects 78\% of the missing information types with an average precision value of {\MissPAvg}, which is a first significant step towards the semi-automated compliance checking of financial documents.}